Machine Learning-based Two-Stage Graph Sparsification for the Travelling Salesman Problem: Method

 \subsection{Pipeline Overview}

 Figure~\ref{fig:flowchart} illustrates our two-stage approach.
-In \textbf{Stage~1}, a heuristic constructs a sparsified \emph{base candidate graph} $\Gbase = (V, \Ebase)$ with $|\Ebase| \ll N(N{-}1)/2$.
-We use the union of $\alpha$-Nearest and POPMUSIC (Section~\ref{sec:background-candidates}): This maximises recall and creates a \emph{source-provenance} signal that Stage~2 can exploit, since whether each edge comes from one generator or both is a strong cue for its importance.
+In \textbf{Stage~1}, a heuristic constructs a \emph{base candidate graph} $\Gbase = (V, \Ebase)$ with $|\Ebase| \ll N(N{-}1)/2$.
+We use the union of $\alpha$-Nearest and POPMUSIC (Section~\ref{sec:background-candidates}): The union does two things at once: it reduces the least promising edges while maximising recall, and it annotates every candidate edge with its heuristic provenance, a signal that no single heuristic can provide.
+These two binary indicators (Table~\ref{tab:features_main}) flow from Stage~1 into Stage~2, which is the key information transfer that makes learned pruning effective.

 In \textbf{Stage~2}, a learned model scores every edge in $\Ebase$ and removes the lowest-scoring ones, producing a \emph{pruned candidate graph} $\Gkeep = (V, \Ekeep)$ with $\Ekeep \subseteq \Ebase$.
+The design of Stage~1 means Stage~2 learns from ${\sim}6N$ edges with a substantially more balanced class distribution and with the source-provenance signal available---a smaller and easier learning problem than classifying all $N(N{-}1)/2$ edges from scratch.

-\textbf{Training.} For each training instance, we run Stage~1 to obtain $\Ebase$, compute the optimal tour with Concorde, and label each candidate edge as $y_e = \mathbf{1}[e \in \Eopt]$.
+\textbf{Training.} For each training instance, we run Stage~1 to obtain $\Ebase$, compute the optimal tour with Concorde \cite{applegate2006concorde}, and label each candidate edge as $y_e = \mathbf{1}[e \in \Eopt]$.
 We extract a feature vector $x_e \in \mathbb{R}^p$ for each edge and train a scoring model $f_\theta$ on these $(x_e, y_e)$ pairs.
 At test time, the model scores all edges in a new base candidate graph, and a local pruning rule converts the scores into $\Gkeep$.